How to Cut Vinyl Siding Like a Pro: 7 Easy Steps

 Step-by-Step Guide to Cutting Vinyl Siding with a Utility Knife

-The proper cutting of vinyl siding is critical for a successful installation.
-This guide will walk you through the step-by-step process using a utility knife, the scoring and snapping method.
+Proper cutting of vinyl siding is crucial for successful installation.
+This guide will walk you through the step-by-step method involves scoring the siding with a utility knife and snapping it along the scored line.

 1. Preparation